-Effective December 31, 2019, and subject to regulatory approval, the defined benefit plan will be settled for management employees at CCRL.
+Effective December 31, 2019 and subject to regulatory approval the defined benefit plan will be settled for management employees at CCRL.
 The employees will receive either the commuted value of the plan or be able to purchase annuities.
 After this time, the Co-operative will no longer have a legal or constructive obligation for this part of the pension obligation.
-As a result of the curtailment, there is an adjustment to past service costs and a remeasurement in the current fiscal year.
-The elimination of future estimated salary increases in the calculation of the liability is eliminated for this group of employees, and as a result, there is a reduction in the obligation.
-This reduction is recognized in comprehensive income in the current year.
-See discussion below on the retirement allowance.
+As a result of the curtailment, there was an adjustment to past service costs and a remeasurement in the 2018 fiscal year.
+The elimination of future estimated salary increases in the calculation of the liability is eliminated for this group of employees, and as a result, there was a reduction in the obligation.
+This reduction was recognized in comprehensive income in the 2018 year.
+See discussion in section (c) Retirement allowance.